 Child Support Chapter 13

-- Debtor was behind in Child Support Payments.
+- The debtor was behind in Child Support Payments.

 - Child Support Payments were included in the Plan as well as the arrearages